 Originally from London, England where I started my working career as assistant to jazz legends Ronnie Scott and Pete King (Ronnie Scotts Club) in the late 1970’s and Israeli poet laureate Nachum Heiman of Logorhythm Studios in Soho, I decided at an early age that, although I was an artist at heart, the career I wanted was to put music to film.
-Sight unseen, I left the UK with one suitcase and a few hundred dollars, and headed to Hollywood to fulfill this american dream.
+Sight unseen, I left the UK with one suitcase and a few hundred dollars, and headed to the United States.

 Diversifying during this period, I also had the opportunity to work in art departments on feature films, commercials and music videos, as coordinator, set painter, prop builder , and PA, where I gained great respect for production design and art direction, under the guiding hands of award winning production designer Alex McDowell (Charlie & Chocolate Factory, The Crow, Fight Club) and built organizational skills that would become invaluable to my future work as a designer and business owner.
 After many hours in editing rooms, sets and studio back lots, and after a particularly brutal project, I took a step away from the film world, and settled into a dusty old church in Tucson, Arizona to focus on my next endeavor.

 Finding a passion for the environment, and realizing a strong sense for the need to create more sustainable processes within the media industries, I launched a design business through soft furnishings, focusing on eco-textiles and product development.
 My first design company ‘Earth Works’ was started in 1995, providing clients such as Ralph Lauren with handwoven hemp blankets from Nepal, or shawls made from “cruelty free silks” from Tibet and furnishing an upswing of boutique hotels nationwide with a vision of a sustainable future for green-focused soft goods.